 PhD student at the UCSB's SecLab

-I'm a third year PhD student in Computer Science at University of California, Santa Barbara, working in the Computer Security Group under the supervision of professors Christopher Kruegel and Giovanni Vigna.
+I'm a fourth-year PhD student in Computer Science at University of California, Santa Barbara, working in the Computer Security Group under the supervision of professors Christopher Kruegel and Giovanni Vigna.
 In the previous years, I have earned a Bachelor and a Master degree in Computer Engineering at Politecnico di Milano, Italy, and a Master Degree in Computer Science at the University of Illinois at Chicago.
 I'm a member of the EpicFail and Shellphish hacking groups.

 My recent research interests focus on the security of mobile systems.
 In particular, I work on many aspects related to the security of the Android platform, such as static and dynamic analysis of Android applications.
 I'm a contributor to the Androguard open source tool, and I'm involved in the development of Andrubis, a publicly-available service to analyze Android applications.